Did you know that on average about 700 people world wide are now diagnosed with a malignant brain tumour every day? That’s one every two minutes.

 Key Symptoms of a Brain Tumour

 Brain tumours may cause weakness or paralysis in parts of the body.
-Some people also have trouble balancing or have seizures. ask anything Headaches are often the first symptom of a brain tumour.
+Some people also have trouble balancing or have seizures.
+Headaches are often the first symptom of a brain tumour.
 The headaches can be mild, severe, persistent, or come and go.

 - nausea and/or vomiting